Exscientia/molflux/docs/source/pages/modelzoo/how_to_add_models.md

 If everything went well, you can now use your model architecture anywhere a `molflux.modelzoo` model would be expected!

-This first step is very useful if you are still prototyping and iterating on your model.
+This first step is useful if you are still prototyping and iterating on your model.
 You can now easily swap it in anywhere in the ``molflux`` ecosystem, see what works, see what doesn't, and iterate on your model architecture.

 ## Adding your model to your local catalogue